Langeland: Where Families Holiday in Denmark

 Known for grain production and a booming ecotourism industry, residents are passionate conservationists who pridefully protect area wildlife and preserve historic buildings.
 Conveniently, Langeland is part of Denmark’s Central Islands, so day trips to neighboring isles like Funen, Aero and Lolland are a breeze.

 Langeland is densely packed with Danish culture.
 Rudkøbing is an old-time Dutch windmill.
-Bagenkop, a small harbor town, is a delightful commercial center with artisan-stocked shops, restaurants and a church from the Middle Ages.
+Bagenkop, a small harbor town, is a delightful commercial center with artisan-stocked shops, restaurants and a hundred years old church.

 In Bagenkop you can visit one of the oldest ceramic workshops; Ulla Keramik.
 The workshop is open all year round and you are welcome to watch the production, where everything is handmade.
 In the shop you easily find a unique holiday memory.